nghtlinh/ios101-project1-wordle-starter/README.md

 The following **optional** features are implemented:

-- [ ] Improve and customize the user interface by adding and app icon
+- [ ] Improve and customize the user interface by adding app icon

 ## Video Walkthrough